Bringing a Dog

 Each student is permitted to bring one dog with them during their course.
 National K-9 students only have time to train and care for this one dog due to the intensity of the courses.
 While in attendance students will be exposed to various dogs and personality types.
 Students will also be given an opportunity to observe and train with other dogs during their course.

-We encourage each student to bring a dog to take through the course.
+Yes, each student is required to bring a dog with them to participate in workshops and testing throughout the course.
 The following are our recommendations to prospective students that allow them to get the most out of their experience at National K-9.

-We recommend a medium to large sized dog.
-Smaller dogs and puppies are usually candidates for the 3-week Professional Obedience Course but may not be mature and/or large enough for the advanced training included in the 6-week Master Trainer Course.
-Giant breeds are not recommended due to the physical demands of some segments of the courses.
+We recommend a medium- to large-sized dog for 4-week Professional Obedience/Behavior Course.
+Smaller dogs and puppies could also be candidates for 4-week Professional Obedience/Behavior Course.
 We have had a wide range of dog breeds and mixed breeds participate in our courses.
 The breed you choose would be a matter of personal preference.
 The size, type of coat, characteristics, and activity preferences for a dog varies from person to person.

-We recommend a dog between the ages of 8 months to 3 years for the 6-week Master Trainer Course.
-Dogs 4 months to 8 months can be candidates for the 3-week Professional Obedience Course but may not be mature and/or large enough for the advanced training included in the 6-week Master Trainer Course.
-Dogs under 4 months of age are not permitted in either course.
-Dogs over 3 years up to 5 years may be candidates for the 3-week Professional Obedience Course.
-If you are considering a dog less than 8 months or over 3 years of age please contact an instructor at 614-864-0213 to discuss in more detail.
+We recommend a dog between the ages of 4 months to 4 years for the 4-week Professional Obedience/Behavior Course.
+Dogs under 4 months of age are not permitted in the course.
+If you are considering a dog over 4 years of age, please contact an instructor at 614-864-0213 to discuss in more detail.

 All dogs should be in good physical health, have no physical limitations, and be current on all vaccinations.
 If you plan to bring a non-spayed female, she cannot come in heat/season while in attendance.
 Please note that changes in environment may alter the timing of a female’s heat cycle.
 Females in heat/season are not in an appropriate mental or physical state to participate in the intensive training involved in our courses.
 Females that do come into heat/season while in attendance will need to be removed from the course and facility immediately.
 Dogs must also be free of internal and external parasites.